-- 1.5 The Gambling Act 2005 requires the Licensing Authority to publish a statement of licensing principles that it proposes to apply when discharging its functions for each 3-year period, having consulted with: - The Chief Officer of Police - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005. - 1.6 The Licensing Authority consulted on this Statement of Licensing Policy between 1 July 2012 and 30 September 2012 3 August 2015 - 23 October 2015 by sending a copy to: - each of the Responsible Authorities;
+- 1.5 The Gambling Act 2005 requires the Licensing Authority to publish a statement of licensing principles that it proposes to apply when discharging its functions for each three year period, having consulted with: - The Chief Officer of Police

+• One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area

+• One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.

+- 1.6 The Licensing Authority consulted on this Statement of Licensing Policy between 17 August 2015 - 6 November 2015 23 July 2018 - 17 September 2018 by sending a copy to:

+- each of the Responsible Authorities;

 - each public library in the District;

-- each Council office in the District:

-- each Parish Council in the District;

-- persons representing interests of persons carrying on gambling businesses;

-- persons representing the interests of persons likely to be affected by the exercise of the authority's function under the Gambling Act 2005;

-and by placing a copy of the policy on the Council's website.

-- 1.7 There were no comments made to the policy during the consultation period. - 1.8 This Statement of Licensing Policy has effect from 31 January 2013 until 30 January 2016.
-31 January 2016 30 January 2019. - 1.9 The Gambling Act 2005 requires the Licensing Authority to monitor, review and, where appropriate, amend its statement and then re-publish it.
+- each Council office in the District; - each Parish Council in the District; - persons representing interests of persons carrying on gambling businesses; - persons representing the interests of persons likely to be affected by the exercise of the authority's function under the Gambling Act 2005; - and by placing a copy of the policy on the Council's website. - 1.7 This Statement of Licensing Policy has effect from 31 January 2016 30 January 2019 30 January 2022 - 1.8 The Gambling Act 2005 requires the Licensing Authority to monitor, review and, where appropriate, amend its statement and then republish it.
 The Licensing Authority will consult with those groups mentioned in paragraph 1.6 prior to amending any part of the statement.
+Appendix B is a list of consultees